Henriqueperoni/MS4-Read-More-For-Less/README.md

 ### 3. Structure

 The idea of the website is simple.
-Allow the user to plan to receive books every month or a test the service a receive a single delivery.
-The user will receive a plus of being able to join an exclusive book club.
+Allow the user to buy a plan to receive books every month for one year at home or buy it each month they desire and get a single delivery for each purchase.
+Also, after sign in the user will be able to create, update, and delete book reviews in an exclusive Book Club, they will be able to add comments to the reviews as well.

 The website has the same design to keep consistency and provide easy and friendly navigation to the user.

-A clear communication is provided to the user after some integrations, using the messages function in Django.
+A clear communication is provided to the user after some interactions, using the messages function in Django.

 ### 4. Skeleton
 -  [Wireframes](docs/wireframes/wireframe.pdf)
 - Navigation bar - Menu with links pointing to each page
     - **Home** - A short description letting the user knows what the website is about with a direct link to the registration page.
     - **Pricing** - Users can find details about the plan options.
-    - **Cart** -  Provide details of the purchase, if the user has nothing in their cart, they are invited to go to the pricing page
+    - **Cart** -  Provide details of the purchase.
+If the user has nothing in their cart, they are invited to go to the pricing page
     - **Checkout** - Users can check a purchase summary and are invited to enter their delivery and payment details.
     - **Book Club** -  User can create, update or delete book reviews, and also comment in reviews of other users.
     - **Profile** - User can update their default delivery address, check their current plan and see their reviews.